induktio/thinker/Readme.md

 from same folder with the game.
 Sometimes startup issues can be fixed by starting the launcher with administrator privileges.

 Alt-tabbing may sometimes not work by default in Alpha Centauri's GOG version.
 To re-enable alt-tab feature, follow these steps.
-First open a command prompt with administator privileges in Alpha Centauri's installation folder.
+First open a command prompt with administrator privileges in Alpha Centauri's installation folder.
 Then enter these commands:

     sdbinst -u game.sdb
     sdbinst -u game_add.sdb